adfinis/openshift-etcd-backup/README.md

 oc create -f backup-rbac.yaml
 ```

 Then adjust storage to your needs in `backup-storage.yaml` and deploy it.
-The example uses NFS but you can use any storage class you want.
+The example uses NFS but you can use any storage class you want (`hostPath` or `provioning`):
 ```
 oc create -f backup-storage.yaml
 ```

-Configure the backup-script (for now only retention in days can be configured)
+Configure the backup-script:
 ```
 oc create -f backup-config.yaml
 ```

-Then deploy, and configure the cronjob
+Then deploy, and configure the cronjob:
 ```
 oc create -f backup-cronjob.yaml
 ```